janastu/anthill19/pages/faq.md

 ### Is this a paid event?

-:There is no fee for anything at all.
+: There is no fee for anything at all.
 We’d love it if your friends can join, so don’t hesitate to bring them with you.
 Simply register for the event, come on in.
 Do spread the word and let more people know about Anthillhacks.
 ^

 ### What about food and accomodation?